-where $p_t$ is the model's predicted probability for the ground-truth class, and $\gamma$ is the focusing parameter.
-We further employ a class-balancing variant where $\alpha_t$ is the inverse square root of the class frequency, normalized to sum to $N$.
+\textbf{Training objective.} The classifier uses class-balanced focal loss~\cite{lin2017focal}, $\mathcal{L}_{\text{FL}}(p_t) = -\alpha_t (1-p_t)^\gamma \log(p_t)$, with weights $\alpha_t$ proportional to inverse square-root class frequency, plus a rarity-based augmentation.
+Here $p_t$ is the model's predicted probability for the ground-truth class, and $\gamma$ is the focusing parameter.
+Please refer to the Section 2 of the supplementary material for additional details.

-To further mitigate imbalance, we employ a rarity-based augmentation (mentioned in Appendix \ref{sec:method_appen}).
-Implementation details are given in Appendix \ref{sec:implementation_details_appen}.